 § 492.4.
 Water Efficient Landscape Worksheet.

 A project applicant shall complete the Water Efficient Landscape Worksheet in Appendix B which contains information on the plant factor, irrigation method, irrigation efficiency, and area associated with each hydrozone.
 Calculations are then made to show that the evapotranspiration adjustment factor (ETAF) for the landscape project does not exceed a factor of 0.55 for residential areas and 0.45 for non-residential areas, exclusive of Special Landscape Areas.
-The ETAF for a landscape project is based on the plant factors and irrigation methods selected.
+The evapotranspiration adjustment factor (ETAF) for a landscape project is based on the plant factors and irrigation methods selected.
 The Maximum Applied Water Allowance is calculated based on the maximum ETAF allowed (0.55 for residential areas and 0.45 for non-residential areas) and expressed as annual gallons required.
 The Estimated Total Water Use (ETWU) is calculated based on the plants used and irrigation method selected for the landscape design.
 ETWU must be below the MAWA.

 (1) In calculating the Maximum Applied Water Allowance and Estimated Total Water Use, a project applicant shall use the ETo values from the Reference Evapotranspiration Table in Appendix A. For geographic areas not covered in Appendix A, use data from other cities located nearby in the same reference evapotranspiration zone, as found in the CIMIS Reference Evapotranspiration Zones Map, Department of Water Resources, 1999.